This page has paths:

 Banner: The East PROSPECT of the Ruins of Furness Abby in LANCASHIRE.

-Bottom: Cœnobii FURNESEIENSIS in agro LANCASTRENSI facies hodierna, a pristina quantum mutata, splendidissimӕ docent ruinӕ.
-Stephanum primo Moritonii et Boloniӕ Comitem, dein Angliӕ Regem A.D.
-MCXXVII Fundatorem habuit, Ordinemque Sauigneiensem sub regula S.ti Benedicti matrem agnovit, brevi autem se Cisterciensibus adscripsit Reditumque annuum 966£;.
+Bottom: Cœnobij FURNESEIENSIS in agro LANCASTRENSI facies hodierna, a pristina quantum mutata, splendidissimӕ docent ruinӕ.
+Stephanum primo Moritonij et Boloniӕ Comitem, dein Angliӕ Regem A.D.
+MCXXVII Fundatorem habuit, Ordinemque Savigneiensem sub regula S.ti Benedicti matrem agnovit, brevi autem se Cisterciensibus adscripsit Reditumque annuum 966£;.
 7s.
 10d, fisco Regio, cum dissolveretur, secum detulit.
-Iussu Nobilissimi Principis Ducis Montacutii delineatam in ӕre incidi curavit Societas Antiquar.
+Iussu Nobilissimi Principis Ducis Montacutij delineatam in ӕre incidi curavit Societas Antiquar.
 Lond.
 A.D.
 MDCCXXVII.

 Translation: The contemporary appearance of Furness Abbey in the county of Lancaster.
-The splendid ruins show how much the Abbey has changed from its original condition.
+The most splendid ruins show how much the Abbey has changed from its original condition.
 It was founded in 1127 by Stephen, first the count of Boulogne and of Mortain [Normandy], later King of England.
-The Abbey originally recognized the Order of Savigny under the rule of St. Benedict.
+The Abbey recognized the Order of Savigny under the rule of St. Benedict.
 Shortly thereafter, however, they ascribed themselves to the Cistercians.
 When it was dissolved, the Abbey handed over its property along with its annual revenues of 966.7.10 to the Royal Exchequer.
-In 1727 AD, the Society of Antiquaries of London undertook to engrave in copper this drawing made by order of the Most Noble Prince the Duke of Montagu.
+In 1727 AD, the Society of Antiquaries of London had engraved in copper the drawing made by order of the Most Noble Prince the Duke of Montagu.

 Commentary by Noah Heringman: In this plate Vetusta Monumenta returns to the medieval subject matter that dominated the first seven years of the series.
 The ten prints published in 1725-26 focused on the Tudor period, particularly the reign of Henry VIII.
 The print of Furness Abbey, published in 1727, marks the 600th anniversary of the foundation of the abbey, and the majority of the prints published over the next ten years again focus on medieval subjects.
 Furness is the last of the four abbeys depicted in the first volume of Vetusta Monumenta, though second only to Fountains Abbey (Plates 1.9-1.12) in historical importance.
 Coincidentally, the first two depictions of Furness Abbey, both of the east prospect, appeared in the same year.
 The other engraving, by Samuel and Nathanael Buck, was an accident of their itinerary, which took them through this region in the process of creating the third annual number of their Collection of Engravings of Castles and Abbeys in England (1725-39).
 Vertue had used the Bucks’ drawings of Fountains Abbey for Vetusta Monumenta in 1723, before their own series was fully launched, but the Furness Abbey engraving sets itself apart by marking the 600th anniversary self-consciously as an epoch: the building of the great abbey church, representing the apogee of English monastic culture, makes a fitting subject for an antiquarian print conceived as the state of the art in preservation, a permanent modern record of “ancient grandeur and religious pomp” (West 1774, Dedication).
 The same words could be used to describe an explicitly Catholic revival of 1927, when hundreds of pilgrims marked the 800th anniversary by processing to Furness Abbey to hear mass read by Cardinal Francis Bourne.